Kirk Cousins Player Prop Bets for NFL Week 8 | Minnesota vs. Dallas 10/31/2021

 - In six matchups against the Cowboys, Cousins averaged 310.2 passing yards per game, 25.7 yards higher than his over/under in Sunday's game.

-- Cousins threw one touchdown pass in each of those outings against the Cowboys, while throwing multiple TDs in four matchups.
+- Cousins threw a touchdown pass in all of those outings against the Cowboys, while throwing multiple TDs four times.

 - Note: Cousins' stats vs. Cowboys date back to 2016.